gitlabhq/gitlabhq/doc/development/ux_guide/basics.md

 ## Icons

 GitLab has a strong, unique personality.
-When you look at any screen, you should know immediately know that it is GitLab.
+When you look at any screen, you should know immediately that it is GitLab.
 Iconography is a powerful visual cue to the user and is a great way for us to reflect our particular sense of style.

 - **Standard size:** 16px * 16px